ananta-mimo/I66-congestion-predictability/README.md

 # Congestion Predictability Ceiling on I-66 ITB: An Endogenous TTI Baseline Study

 This repository contains the code, outputs, and analysis for a study on freeway congestion prediction using probe-based Travel Time Index (TTI) data on the I-66 Inside the Beltway (ITB) corridor in Northern Virginia.
-The paper is currently under peer review at *Transportation Research Part C: Emerging Technologies*.

-> **Note:** Raw data is not included in this repository due to licensing restrictions (RITIS/INRIX probe data, SmarterRoads API, VDOT crash records).
+> **Note:** Raw data is not included in this repository due to licensing restrictions (NPMRDS data, SmarterRoads API, VDOT crash records).
 The pipeline is fully reproducible with access to these sources.
 See [Data Sources](#data-sources) below.

 ---